veltzer/demos-devops-terraform/exercises/basic/04_how_to_query_the_state/exercise.md

 terraform show -json
 ```

-Terraform stores state as json, so this is mostly just returning a very similar structure and set of values that you might find in your `terraform.tfstate` file as well, assuming you're using local state.
+Terraform stores state as JSON, so this is mostly just returning a very similar structure and set of values that you might find in your `terraform.tfstate` file as well, assuming you're using local state.
 We'll talk more about remote states a little later.

 ### Remote State Data Type